robstewart57/cal-src/README.md

-## CAL components for C, C++, C#, Haskell, Java & OCaml
+## CAL component generation for compilers

 This repository contains `CAL.cf`, a labelled BNF grammar file defining syntax of the CAL actor programming language.
-It is based on Annex D of the Internation Standard ISO/IEC 23001-4, *Information technology — MPEG systems technologies - Part 4: Codec configuration representation 3rd edition*, with modifications to conform to expectations of the CAL frontend of the Orcc compiler.
+The [BNFC] software generates compiler components for C, C++, C#, Haskell, Java, and OCaml, i.e. compilers written in these languages can parse and generate CAL actor source code.

-The `CAL.cf` file is in the correct format for the `BNFC` software, which is a frontend generator for C, C++, C#, Haskell, Java, and OCaml.
-BNFC generates components in these langauges, to use CAL as a frontend or a backend in a source to source compiler.
-The `bnfc` executable generates:
+The labelled BNF rules are based on Annex D of the Internation Standard ISO/IEC 23001-4, *Information technology — MPEG systems technologies - Part 4: Codec configuration representation 3rd edition*, with modifications to conform to expectations of the CAL frontend of the Orcc compiler.
+From these BNF rules, the `bnfc` executable generates:

 * an abstract syntax implementation